ros-industrial/industrial_training/gh_pages/_source/session8/Introduction-to-Tesseract.rst

 ----------------------
 We will create a new workspace, since this exercise does not overlap with the previous exercises.

 #.
-Disable automatic sourcing of your previous workspace in your ``.bashrc`` if you had any:
+Disable automatic sourcing of your previous workspace in your ``.bashrc`` if you had any.

     ..
 Note:: This means you'll need to manually source the setup file from your new colcon workspace in each new terminal window.

 #.
 Source ROS 2 into your environment